gregof/tc/README.md

 ```

 ### Example
-See more examples in test directory.
+See more examples in the test directory.